Colin Hollis: Politics

 Hollis was secretary of the Jamberoo branch of the Australian Labor Party (ALP) from 1977 to 1983.
 He was elected to parliament at the 1983 federal election, winning the seat of Macarthur from the incumbent Liberal MP Michael Baume.
-He switched to Throsby at the 1984 election, representing the seat until his retirement prior to the 2001 election.
+After a redistribution in 1984 that transferred most of Illawarra and all of the South Coast from Macarthur to the new seat of Throsby, he switched to Throsby at the election that year.
+He represented the seat until his retirement prior to the 2001 election.

 Hollis was a deputy chairman of committees from 1989 to 1994 and served on the speaker's panel from 1994 to 2001.
 He served on a number of parliamentary committees, including as chair of the Parliamentary Standing Committee on Public Works from 1987 to 1996, and participated in a number of parliamentary delegations overseas.
 In 1995, he was made a commander of the Order of the Lion of Finland for services to Australia–Finland relations.

 In parliament, Hollis was a member of the Labor Left faction.
 In 1987 he became the founding chairman of Australian Parliamentarians Against Apartheid.
 In 1994 he publicly opposed the Keating government's program of privatisation.
 Hollis faced challenges for preselection on several occasions, both from the Labor Right faction and from within his own faction.
 In 1994 he accused the right faction of branch stacking in his electorate using members of the Macedonian community.